ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 # Introduction

-RFCs specifying congestion control mechanisms for various protocols diverge regarding the rules for increasing the congestion window (cwnd) when the sender is constrained.
 We call a sender "constrained" when the sender does not have data to send (i.e., the application has not provided enough data) even though the congestion control rules would allow it to, or when flow control limits apply (e.g., the receiver window (rwnd) in case of TCP).
+RFCs specifying congestion control mechanisms diverge regarding the rules for increasing the congestion window (cwnd) when the sender is constrained.

 This document specifies a uniform rule that MUST apply and gives a recommendation that congestion control implementations SHOULD follow.
-It also gives an overview of the divergence in RFCs and some current implementations regarding the constrained cwnd increase behavior.
+An appendix gives an overview of the divergence in RFCs and some current implementations regarding constrained cwnd increase.

-Different from {{?RFC5952}}, this document is solely concerned with the increase behavior.
+Different from {{?RFC5952}}, this document is solely concerned with the increase behavior. (should we discuss the relationship with this RFC some more?)

 ## Terminology